-We continue our Historical Dinner Series on Tuesday, June 18, 2019 with the focus on The Battle of Princeton.
+We’re excited to continue our Historical Dinner Series on Tuesday, August 20, 2019, with a focus on the little-known follow-up to the Battle of Brandywine, called The Battle of Clouds.

 During the event, we’ll be pouring Yards Brewing Company’s Thomas Jefferson Golden Ale and George Washington Porter.